dong-wkim/graduate_programs/README.md

 2. Get a list of pre-requisite coursework for non-programming-related students entering into informatics studies.

 ## Checklist

+**1. List of programs**:
+   - [ ] make a list of programs
+   - [ ] get a list of universities that are self-paced (start in November/December)
-   - [ ] get a list of 25 universities
+   - [ ] get a list of universities that have January start date
+   - [ ] cross-filter for universities and programs and apply
    - [ ] filter list for **online**, fully-funded
    - [ ] prepare application for 5 programs
    - [ ] start by Spring semester of 2026